Augmented Reality Trends for the Coming Year

 With that in mind, don’t you think it’s fair to say that more and more objects will play a role in Augmented Reality to display important and useful information?
-For example, imagine having to perform a rather complex task, Augmented reality could make following the steps a much simpler process.
+For example, imagine having to perform a rather complex task, the Augmented reality could make following the steps a much simpler process.
 Let’s take the case of IKEA.
 An Augmented app would help you better recognize the pieces and furthermore, figure out where it fits.
 It can help you understand a process that needs to be followed to get the best outcome.
 These are just one of those possibilities.

 A case of taking on the world?

-Now that we’ve covered a fraction of what the future could hold for a medium such as Augmented Reality, let’s consider the stance it currently holds and what the year of 2017 could offer:
+Now that we’ve covered a fraction of what the future could hold for a medium such as augmented Reality, let’s consider the stance it currently holds and what the year of 2017 could offer:

-1. The market will grow.
+1. The Market will Grow.
 Fast!

 We’ve already talked about how a simple game has elevated the grip Augmented Reality holds in the minds of not just consumers, but businesses too.
 Researchers state that the market for both Virtual and Augmented experiences are to be valued at over 150 Billion USD by 2020.
 But Augmented Reality is said to be in a much stronger position than its virtual counterpart considering it picked up much faster and its accessibility.
-The coming years will therefore, be pivotal.
+The coming years will, therefore, be pivotal.

 2. Augmented Reality could change how we market

-We made brief mention about how businesses are beginning to adopt Augmented technology as a part of their retailing efforts.
+We made a brief mention of how businesses are beginning to adopt Augmented technology as a part of their retailing efforts.
 We’d mentioned how IKEA has begun using such technology for what is now come to be known as “virtual trials”, which work on the same concept of ‘try before you buy’.
 The same applies to clothing retail chains that can allow the customer to virtually see how a garment looks on them instead of having to physically try it on.